Strategic Command (video game series)

+Three different game engines have been created for different generations of Strategic Command.
+The first title featured a hex map.
+In the second generation of the series, the games are played on maps divided into squares ("tiles").
+The third game-engine saw the return of hexes.
+Games from the first and second series saw the player assuming control over either Axis, Central Powers or Allied, Entente Cordiale states of World War II and World War I. The Patton Drives East expansion in the second series added a conflict between the Western Allies and the Soviet Union.
+The third series repeated the WW1 and WW2 focus of the preceding games and added a game focused on the American Civil War.

 Common elements

-Strategic Command games are all turn-based strategies, set in World War II (except for the Patton Drives East expansion pack of Strategic Command 2, which also features post-war campaigns and scenarios).
-In campaigns, the player controls all of either Axis or Allied states.
+Strategic Command games are all turn-based strategies.
+With the exception of the Patton Drives East expansion pack of Strategic Command 2, which also features post-1945 campaigns and scenarios, and Strategic Command: American Civil War, all the games are set during the first and second world wars.
+In campaigns, the player can controls all of the states on one side of the conflict (e.g., the Axis or Allied states for games set in the second world war).
 The most important part of the game is commanding the military units, but the player also controls the research of technologies and diplomatic relations.
 Neutral states may join the war in certain circumstances (for example, in European Theater, Spain may become an Axis state, if other Axis powers first manage to defeat the United Kingdom), or when one side directly declares a war against them.

 Apart from campaigns – in which the game takes place on a whole theatre of war – Strategic Command series also feature scenarios taking place on smaller maps, and portraying only single events, such as Operation Market Garden or the 1974 war on Cyprus.

 Since Strategic Command 2, weather and diplomatic pressure are modeled in the games.
 Using diplomatic pressure, the player may eventually persuade a neutral country to either join the war on his side, or to prevent it from becoming his enemy.

+AI

+The AI (artificial intelligence) for the first game engine, that of European Theater, the AI was hard coded with a few targets which it would attack or defend depending on circumstances.
+As such it was not capable to adapting to different maps, but only the targets present on the map of Europe provided in European Theater.
+For the second game engine, that of Blitzkrieg, the AI was updated to be capable of adapting to differing maps.
+This was achieved by dividing the AI into three layers: a first layer that measured the strengths and weaknesses of opposing forces on the map in differing regions, a second layer that determined whether a defensive or offensive posture was appropriate for each region based on the output of the first layer, and a third layer where a campaign-dependent script was used to give the AI a campaign-specific focus.